prywaciarzxd/DatasetCreator-ML/README.md

     python find_viruses_csv.py --input_csv --output_txt

-Download APKs using the generated text file list:
+Download APKs using the generated text file list (you will need to add API_KEY in this file):

     python download_apks.py